wavefrontHQ/wavefront-sdk-java/README.md

 WavefrontSender wavefrontSender = builder.build();
  ```

- ### Sending data to Wavefront via WavefrontSender
+## Send Data to Wavefront

- To send data to Wavefront using the `wavefrontSender` you instantiated:
+ To send data to Wavefront using the `WavefrontSender` you instantiated:

- #### Metrics and Delta Counters
+### Metrics and Delta Counters

  ```java
 // Wavefront Metrics Data format